gilzellner/jenkins_workshop/README.md

 # Excercise 6: Naginator Plugin
 create a job that fails permanently, and use the naginator plugin to have it try again in increasing variable time

+# Excercise 7: Git Plugin
+create a job that triggers a clone based on pushed items to this repo